 - What is the impact to the company if a threat exploited the vulnerability and acted against the asset?
 Impact can take many forms, including loss productivity, lost sales, a data breach, system downtime, fines, judgments and reputational harm.

-Take at look at the diagram below.
+Take a look at the diagram below.
 It illustrates two systems with the same web vulnerability, but different use cases and impact.
-A simple vulnerability scan would flag both systems as having high-severity vulnerabilities, but a risk-based approach to vulnerability mitigation reveals much different priorities.
+A simple vulnerability scan would flag both systems as having high-severity vulnerabilities, but a risk-based approach to vulnerability mitigation reveals many different priorities.

 This is not to say that Server #2 could not be exploited.
 It very much could be, by an insider, a vendor or from an outside attacker and the issue needs to be remediated.
 However, it is much more probable that System #1 will be compromised in a shorter time-frame.
 Server #2 would also be on the list to get patched, but considering that attackers external to the organization have to try a little harder to exploit this type of vulnerability and the server is not critical to the functioning to the business, the mitigation priority is Server #1.